 Allow the black tea to cool to room temperature.
 You can place the hot tea in the refrigerator to speed up the cooling process.

-Fill a pitcher with ice cubes and pour the carambola juice over the ice cubes.
-Add a few slices of another carambola fruit if you desire.
+Step 2: Fill a pitcher with ice cubes and pour the carambola juice over the ice cubes.
+Add a few slices of carambola fruit if you desire.

 One of my other favorite carambola recipes is my Carambola Strawberry Jam recipe which I also made with these beautiful fresh carambola fruit I was lucky to get a bag full of this summer.